Caifan might not be our national dish, but it is certainly the one that feeds the most number of Singaporeans daily.

 Have any ideas on how we can bolster our food security?
 Click the link below to take part in the Youth Action Challenge today!

-What’s the first place you think of when you’re hungry, tired, and looking to redeem a long day at work?
+Binge What's the first place you think of when you’re hungry, tired, and looking to redeem a long day at work?
 In the pilot episode of our new food series, “Off Duty Food Haunts”, we meet Jackie, a doctor on the frontlines battling COVID-19.
-We follow her to Balestier Market for “the be
+We follow her to Balestier Market for “the best chi

 What does it mean to 'be Singaporean'?
 Is it the way you speak?
 Holding a pink IC?
 Looking a certain way or comfortably falling into the categories of C, M, I and O?
 Or is it about our shared experiences?
 We asked over 20 pink IC holding, red passport carrying, true blue Singaporeans to tell us.